Comment: Comment-1-

 FTP_ITC.1/Client Inter-TSF Trusted Channel (WLAN Client Communications)

-The TSF shall be capable of using WPA3-Enterprise, WPA2-Enterprise and [selection: WPA3-SAE, WPA3-SAE-PK, WPA2-PSK, no other mode ] as defined by IEEE 802.11-2020 to provide a trusted communication channel between itself and WLAN clients that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from disclosure and detection of modification of the channel data.
+This SFR will need to be revisted when the CC:2022 version of the NDcPP's definition of FTP_ITC.1 is available.
+For now, slight language updates have been made to bring it closer to the CC:2022 definition of this SFR while still maintaining the overall spirit of this requirement.
+The TSF shall provide a communication channel using WPA3-Enterprise, WPA2-Enterprise and [selection: WPA3-SAE, WPA3-SAE-PK, WPA2-PSK, no other modes] as defined by IEEE 802.11-2020 between itself and WLAN clients that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure.

 The TSF shall initiate communication via the trusted channel for [no services].